fabrice404/geoguessr-timer/README.md

   - Remove a little outdated presonal times functionality?
 The code is still there but not used.
   - Make this work in Daily Challenge too.

-### Notes

-  - After aborting a game a page reload should be done eg. by pressing F5.
-Otherwise the rounds aren't right.